Journalit

 Start smaller than you think

-A simple daily template you consistently complete is more valuable than a large system you avoid using.
+A simple daily layout you consistently complete is more valuable than a large system you avoid using.

 Put evidence before judgement